 Tips for treating teenage acne

-From medication to over-the-counter acne treatments and lifestyle changes, there are various ways teens can beat the blemishes [6].
+From skincare treatments to lifestyle changes, there are various ways teens can beat the blemishes [6].

-A doctor or dermatologist, including Software's skin experts, can prescribe medication that can drastically reduce teenage acne.
-Oral antibiotics can help fight excess bacteria and reduce inflammation.
+A healthcare provider can recommend a medical treatment that can drastically reduce teenage acne.
+Antibacterials can help fight excess bacteria and reduce inflammation.

 Benzoyl peroxide